Update 2020: Opononi Beach Holiday Park is for sale and the site may be re-developed, Google for updates.

 Two tickets for Maketu Kaimoana Festival and a booking at the Maketu Beach Holiday Park and we were set for the night.
 We chose the holiday park closest to the festival and what a choice it was – if our caravan Rosie was any closer to the water she’d be floating (granted the few rocks below would have turned her into a leaky boat first).

-It’s not just campers who get the superb location, there’s some cute little log cabins beachfront too. … Read the rest
+It’s not just campers who get the superb location, there’s some cute little log cabins beachfront too.
+The cabins reminded me of beach huts in … Read the rest

 Curious, quirky and unusual all describe the facilities at Queenstown Top 10 Holiday Park Creeksyde.
 From the ‘Tapas Room’ barbecue pavilion to the trompe l’oeil (deceive the eye) murals in the communal bathrooms …..